kotn3l/DantelionDataManager/readme.md

 * encrypted (packed) data [^1] [^3]
 * decryped (unpacked) data

-In terms of EncrypedData, **it currently only supports:**
+In terms of EncrypedData, **it currently supports:**
 * Dark Souls 3
 * Sekiro
 * Elden Ring
 * Armored Core VI

-Implementing other games only needs adding a files dictionary, and a keys file.
+Other games might be supported, but tool functionality is limited without a file dictionary.
 This library is intended for tool developers.

 <sub>**Other types (PKG and decrypted) were tested with (but should work with all):** Bloodborne v1.09 (PS4), Bloodborne GOTY Edition (PS4), Elden Ring CNT (PS4 and PS5), Elden Ring v1.0 (PS4 and PS5), Dark Souls 3 CNT (PS4), Sekiro v1.0 (PS4), Armored Core VI v1.0 (PS4) and other unpacked versions.</sub>